nhlshstr/simple_shell/README.md

 ```
 ## Project restrictions

-This is the list of allowed functions and system calls for the making of this pro\
+This is the list of allowed functions and system calls for the making of this project.
-ject.

 ```
 access (man 2 access)